Co-Investment in Mobile Edge Computing with Infrastructure Update and Dynamic Participation

 Empirical studies reveal that traffic load follows periodic patterns driven by daily cycles and seasonal trends~\cite{shi2018discovering}.
 We model it as:

-where \( B_{i,k}^t \) captures the traffic level, \( S_{i,k}^t \) models long-term seasonal trends (e.g., weekly or monthly cycles), \( L_{i,k}^t \) represents the diurnal baseline, and \( \rho \) is the duration of each time slot $t$.
-Following~\cite{vela2016traffic}, we define:
+where \( B_{i,k}^t \) denotes the request arrival rate (in requests per unit time), \( S_{i,k}^t \) models long-term seasonal trends (e.g., weekly or monthly cycles), \( L_{i,k}^t \) represents the diurnal baseline, and \( \delta \) is the duration of each time slot $t$, so that \( l_{i,k}^t \) is expressed in number of requests.
+Following~\cite{sakr2025co}, we define:

-with \( a_n \) and \( t_n \) representing the amplitude and phase shift, respectively, selected for each SP to induce heterogeneity in load patterns.